ErillLab/ViPhy/README.md

 - `Original_tree.nwk`: Inside `Outputs`.
 File that contains the original phylogenetic tree, in other words, the phylogenetic tree before using bootstrap.

+- `Support_consensus_tree.nwk`: Inside `Outputs`.
+File that contains the final consensus phylogenetic tree in newick format with branches support.

-- `Consensus_tree.nwk`: Inside `Outputs`.
-File that contains the final consensus phylogenetic tree in newick format.
+- `Majority_consensus_tree.nwk`: Inside `Outputs`.
+File that contains the final consensus phylogenetic tree in newick format following the majority rule.

 - `Original distance matrix.txt`: Inside `Outputs` folder.
 This file contains the distance matrix calculated before using bootstrap using the phylip format.

-- `Distance_matrix_all.txt`: Inside `Ouputs` folder.
+- `Bootstrap_distance_matrix.txt`: Inside `Ouputs` folder.
 File which contains a distance matrix for each sub-sample created using bootstrap.
 It follows the phylip format.

 ## Folders